doc97/tman/docs/manual.md

 #### 3.5 Delete a task

 - Check that you are in a tasklist tab
-- **Caution!** There is no confirmation so be careful when deleting a task
+- :no_entry: **Caution!** There is no confirmation so be careful when deleting a task
 - Click on the overflow icon (three dots) of a task and select the 'Delete task' option

 #### 3.6 Assign tags to a task